 Xiangqun Chang has been involved in editorial work since 1985 when she was a postgraduate student in China.
-She has acted in different editorial roles, such as editor or managing editor, for journals (including acting as a peer reviewer), co-editor for conference proceedings, member of editorial boards, or co-editor-in-chief for book series, and web master of CCPN website, etc. Since 2014 she became Chief Editor at the Global China Press (UK).
+She has acted in different editorial roles, such as editor or managing editor, for journals (including acting as a peer reviewer), co-editor for conference proceedings, member of editorial boards, or co-editor-in-chief for book series, and web master of CCPN website, etc. Since 2014 she became Chief Editor at the Global Century Press (UK).

 - 2014- Editorial Board, Max Weber Studies (MWS)

 - 2014- Editor, Journal of China in Comparative Perspective (JCCP)

 - 2011-13 Managing Editor, Bijiao: China in Comparative Perspective Book Review, and CCPN's publications, LSE

 - 2010- peer reviewer, the British Journal of Sociology

 - 2005-06 Editorial Board Member, The Millennium - Journal of International Studies, LSE

 - 1985-86 Editor, the Journal of Postgraduates, Northeast Normal University, Changchun, PRC, e.g. edited papers for 'Women's studies' column, Nos 1-2.